-The final result for the location of the spacetime singularities is simple, even though the discussion that leads to it is slightly messy and involves several case distinctions.
-We will find that the spacetime correlator (with only continuous representations) has a pole whenever \be \sum_i j_i=(n+a)(k-2)+m+3 \ee with $m$, $n \in \mathbb{Z}_{\ge 0}$ together with all the reflected possibilities where we replace any $j_i$ by $1-j_i$.
-The parameter $a$ is \be a= \ee These are the so-called bulk poles.
+These are the so-called bulk poles.
 As we mentioned in Section~\ref{sec:correlators-discrete}, there are also the LSZ-type poles that arise from the presence of discrete representations.
 They are already manifestly present in the worldsheet correlators in the $h$-basis and thus we will focus our attention on the bulk poles.
 In this section, we will only determine the location of the spacetime poles and not the residues themselves.
 Apart from a few exceptions that we discuss in Section~\ref{sec:String correlators and spacetime CFT}, these are quite complicated.